Justifying1/DSA-Assignment-/doc_2.md

-(d) Sample Output of a Complete Run of the Program
+# Sample Output of a Complete Run of the Program

    Infix: 3 + 4 * 2

    Postfix: 3 4 2 * +

    Result: 11.00